 However, over the centuries, Grenada's volcanoes have been reduced to eroded remnants, which have been taken over by the rain forest.
 A most notable example of this, is the Grand Etang Lake and Forest Reserve, which is situated in the crater of the extinct volcano.
 There are excellent hiking trails in the area, which are maintained by the government, and which are there for the enjoyment of all.

 Note: When hurricane Ivan hit the island in September 2004, the rain forests received significant damage.
-However, almost a year later, there has been amazing re-growth and it won't be long before it is back to its lush beauty.
+However, there has been amazing re-growth and it is back to its original lush beauty.

 One of the noteworthy things about the eastern/Atlantic side of the island, is that nearly all the bays along the coast are mangrove habitats.
 Prime nesting areas for many birds and spawning grounds for fish, these areas have now been brought under the control of the Ministry of Forestry and Fisheries, in order to preserve as much of it as possible from encroachment by development.
 The result is that any development in these areas has to be approved by the government, and special emphasis has been placed on preserving the mangroves.

-Grenada has an extensive array of coral reefs along the coastline, which are second to none.
-Several dive shops in the south of the island offer excursions and snorkeling trips, and in an effort to preserve the reefs, a buoying system was put in place so boats do not drop anchors on the reefs and destroy the delicate corals.
+Grenada has an extensive array of coral reefs along the south and west coasts that are accessible by boat.
+There are several dive shops that offer dive excursions and snorkelling trips.
+In an effort to preserve the reefs, a buoying system was put in place in the Marine Park so boats do not drop anchors on the reefs and destroy the delicate corals.
 The marine life is astounding, and the government has imposed restrictions and hunting seasons on the more popular sea species, like the lobster, in order to preserve the diversity and sustainability.
 They have also brought into effect restrictions on the sizes of nets, so that fishermen do not catch the juvenile fish.